🏠 Home

 Oracle-Circuit Breaker Gap

 Critical vulnerability: Circuit breakers that monitor oracle feeds but not external market prices enable arbitrage attacks during depeg events.
 Attackers exploit the gap between oracle-reported prices and real market prices to extract value while appearing compliant with safety mechanisms.
-Without solving the challenge of following onchain transactions at a reasonable price, Circuit Breakers will still face this challenge.

 Stability vs. Liquidity Distinction